News

 Popular applications: confirmation of protein expression, etc.

-- Lipid profiling * (Note: minimum 6 samples.
-See the list HERE.)
+• Lipid profiling (Note: minimum 6 samples.
+See details HERE.)

 Notes:

-- Turnaround time is normally 5-10 business days, except for TMT global protein/PTM profiling (~4 weeks).
+• Turnaround time is normally 5-10 business days, except for TMT global protein/PTM profiling (~4 weeks).
+Turnaround time changes from time to time.
+Please see the NOTICE on the top of the webpage for updates.

 What's in the Report